sbretag/MechaCar_Statistical_Analysis/README.md

     3. Intercept

 #### Is the slope of the linear model considered to be zero?
 Why or why not?
-  - Assuming our significance level was the common 0.05 percent, the null hypothesis would be rejected because of the overall p value is less than .05 significance level at 5.35e-11, we can state that thlope of our linear model is not zero.
+  - Assuming our significance level was the common 0.05 percent, the null hypothesis would be rejected because of the overall p value is less than the .05 significance level at 5.35e-11, we can state that the slope of our linear model is not zero.

 #### Does the linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

   - Using the adjusted R-Squared of .6825, we can say the linear model explains 68.25% of the dependent variable (MPG).
-I would consider it moderately effective but there is potentially room to improve.
+I would consider it moderately effective but there is potentially room for improvement.
 With the intercept being statistically significant, it's possible there are other indepent variables that could help improve the performance of the model.

 ## Summary Statistics on Suspension Coils